Skip to main content

 • 2+1 apartment: 450-700 EUR/month

-White modern terraced houses of the Turquoise Marina estate — investment and apartments in Albania
+White modern townhouses of the Turquoise Marina development — investment and apartments in Albania

-Maintenance costs of an apartment in Albania are significantly lower than in Western Europe, which increases the real return on investment.
+Property maintenance costs in Albania are significantly lower than in Western Europe, which increases the real return on investment.

 Annual property tax:

-The annual property tax in Albania is just 0.05% of the value, which means a villa worth 200,000 euros costs only about 100 euros per year in taxes.
+Annual property tax in Albania is only 0.05% of the value, which means a villa worth 200,000 euros costs only about 100 euros per year in taxes.

 • Electricity: 30-50 EUR